img

 It focuses on:

-Our programs translate ideas into measurable outcomes.
-Initiatives such as the Language & Leadership Lab focus on building the foundational skills necessary for participation and agency.
+Our programs translate ideas into measurable outcomes focused on building the foundations necessary for voice activation, agency, and participation.

 A Global Perspective